Common Pitfalls for Attorneys in Medical Record Review

 8/18/20252 min read

-When reviewing medical records for a case, attorneys must navigate a vast amount of complex information.
-Here are some of the top missed points, according to legal and medical articles, that can have a significant impact on a case:
+When reviewing medical records for a case, attorneys must navigate an endless amount of complex information.
+Here are some of the top missed points, I found across the internet that can have a significant impact on a case:

-• Inconsistencies and Contradictions: Attorneys often focus on the narrative but can miss minor contradictions that a medical professional would spot.
-This includes conflicting information within the same record, discrepancies between different providers, or statements that contradict the client's version of events.
+Inconsistencies and Contradictions: Attorneys often focus on the narrative but can miss minor imperfections and contradictions that an experienced medical professional would spot instantly.
+Most commonly, conflicting information within the same record and sometimes within the same note!
+Discrepancies between different provider's assessments, or statements that contradict the client's version of events (so common and damaging to cases).

-• Gaps in Treatment: Missing records or unexplained gaps in a patient's care timeline can be a major red flag for the defense.
+Gaps in Treatment: Missing records or unexplained gaps in a patient's care timeline can be a major red flag for the defense, having an experienced medical professional reviewing your records helps to capture these gaps seamlessly.
 A delay in seeking treatment, a gap between appointments, or a missing specialist referral could be used to argue that the injury was not as severe as claimed or was caused by an intervening event.

-• Failure to Obtain a Complete Record: It's a common error to assume a set of records is complete.
-Attorneys may not request specific records like diagnostic imaging (X-rays, MRIs), medication administration records, or billing records, all of which can contain crucial information.
-For example, a doctor's handwritten note or a medication not listed elsewhere could be a critical piece of evidence.
+Failure to Obtain a Complete Record: It's a common error to assume a set of records is complete.
+Attorneys may not request specific records like diagnostic imaging (X-rays, MRIs), many times imaging or labs are ordered within the provider's note but the record itself is missing.
+Missing medication administration records, or billing records can all contain crucial information needed to build a strong case.

-• Overlooking Nuances in "Copy-Paste" Documentation: Electronic Health Records (EHRs) often contain "copy-paste" notes, where previous entries are duplicated.
-While this can seem like a shortcut, it can hide a lack of updated assessments or a failure to document an evolving condition.
-A trained eye can spot these patterns and identify where a doctor's attention to the patient may have been minimal.
+Overlooking Nuances in "Copy-Paste" Documentation: Electronic Health Records (EHRs) often contain "copy-paste" or templated notes, where previous entries can be duplicated.
+While this can seem like a shortcut to providers, it can hide a lack of updated assessments or a failure to document an evolving condition.
+An experienced medical professional's eye can spot these patterns and identify where a doctor's attention to the patient may have been lacking.

-• Misinterpretation of Medical Terminology: A lawyer may misunderstand complex medical jargon, abbreviations, or shorthand, which can lead to a fundamental misinterpretation of the patient's condition or the care provided.
-This can cause an attorney to miss key details about a diagnosis, a doctor's rationale for a decision, or the severity of a condition.
+Misinterpretation of Medical Terminology: A lawyer may misunderstand complex medical terminology, abbreviations (these can be the same abbreviations but when used in specific sentences they can have a whole new meaning), or shorthand, which can lead to a complete misinterpretation of the patient's condition or the care that was provided.
+This can cause you to miss key details about a diagnosis, a doctor's reasoning for a decision, or understanding the severity of a condition.

-• Lack of Causal Link: While the records may document an injury, attorneys can sometimes fail to meticulously connect the injury to the alleged event.
-A thorough review requires showing a direct causal link between a specific action (or inaction) and the patient's harm.
+Lack of Causal Link: While the records may document an injury, attorneys can sometimes fail to meticulously connect the injury to the alleged event.
+A complete review requires showing a direct causal link between a specific event and the patient's harm.